YufeiHu/Surrogate-Supervision-for-FPR-and-Skin/Surrogate_Supervision_for_Nodule_Detection_FPR.md

 An SGD optimizer was used for configuring the learning rate.
 The learning rate started at 3e-4, then decreased by 10 times at training step of 120,000.

-The model was trained from scratch, pretrained from the discriminator of the surrogate supervision GAN model using 10%, 25%, 50%, and 100% of all the 784,241 3D training patches.
+The model was trained from scratch, pretrained from the discriminator of the surrogate supervision GAN model using 10%, 25%, 50%, and 100% of all the 784,241 3D training patches (*Tr<sup>l</sup>*).
 There has been altogether 8 FPR models been trained.

 ## Results